The Nazca Lines

 Address: Nazca is a few miles in from the coast, 280 miles (175km) southeast of Lima

-Transport: Ormeno and Civa are the best bus companies with offices in Nazca.
+Transport: Ormeno and Civa are two of the best bus companies with offices in Nazca.